Joe Slovo: Elimination of apartheid in South Africa ("Sunset Clauses")

 In 1992, Slovo secured a major breakthrough in the negotiations to end apartheid in South Africa by presenting the "sunset clauses" developed by the ANC/ SACP leadership: a coalition government for five years following democratic elections, guarantees for civil servants, including the homelands and armed forces, and an amnesty process.
 These were intended to head off right-wing coups and destabilisation.
 However, Slovo specifically rejected any compromise on full majority rule, and any agreement that "constitutionally prevented permanently" a new government "from effectively intervening to advance the process of redressing the racially accumulated imbalances in all spheres of life".

 Assassination attempt

-In early 1993, an extremist group planned an assassination attempt on Slovo, only for him to have been tipped off by Jacques Pauw, the reporter for The Star newspaper, rather than the police who were aware of the planned attack days prior.
+In early 1993, an extremist group planned an assassination attempt on Slovo, only for him to have been tipped off by Jacques Pauw, the reporter for The Star newspaper, rather than by the police, who were aware of the planned attack days prior.

-Slovo addressed his concerns of the police's role by stating "It makes one wonder who in the police one can trust," taking special notice to his previous assassination experience in the death of his wife, Ruth.
+Slovo addressed his concerns of the police's role by stating: "It makes one wonder who in the police one can trust".